kuhumcst/affixtrain/README.md

     generalization effect.
 For each training set size the rules are also pruned a number of times.
 For each pruning level the precision is computed anew.
-    Often, the best rules (fewest wrongly lemmatised words) are obtained by pruning the rules that are supported by fewer than three examples.
+    Often, the best rules (fewest wrongly lemmatised words) are obtained by pruning the rules that are supported by only one or two examples.
     A tabular report is added (as a comment) to a parameter file that can be used for future reference and re-training.
+    You can also test the rules with the training data.
+The unpruned rules may not produce any wrong results.
+(If they do, tell me!)
   * In the third stage all available training words are used to produce production-ready rules, again in several pruning levels.
 It is up to the user to decide the pruning level to use.
 Unpruned rules lemmatise all